Pumpkin Apple Butter

 The cycle on my machine (Zojirushi Home Bakery) took an hour and twenty minutes, during which time I sat on my ass, read Wondertime, then scared myself silly reading about the economy on the Internet.
 Huck was napping, not locked in closet or anything.

 I'm kind of in awe.
 I just had no clue you could make something so delicious and so...impressive, so easily.
-Or am I just an idiot for ever have been impressed with apple butter in the first place?
-Am I like the African bushman in awe of a Coke bottle?
+Or am I just an idiot for ever having been impressed with apple butter in the first place?
+Am I like the African bushman who thinks the Coke bottle is a gift from the Gods?

-This is how I feel about my bread machine in general actually.
+That's is how I feel about my bread machine in general.
 I love it.
 I know making bread by hand is not that hard.
 But I get scattered.
 I leave it too long.
-I start the day interested in making bread but have lost my motivation before all the steps are complete.
+I start the day interested in making bread but have lost my motivation before all the steps are complete and end up with the doughball that ate Cincinatti on my counter.
 The bread machine frees me.
-It's like taking a baby step away from store bought bread.
+It's like taking a baby steps.

 I also love the book The Bread Lover's Bread Machine Cookbook.
 It's full of great loaves and a variety of sizes.
 Daily breads, savory and sweet breads, pizza doughs, rolls, and jams.
 The Pumpkin Apple butter recipe is straight out of it.
 Okay, I added a little more butter.

-Now here's what you do.
+Now, here's what you do.
 Whip some up, pour it in nice jars, slap on a label, and give it to friends.
+And never ever mention me, or the machine, or the book.
+In fact, repeat after me: